dotnet/docs-maui/docs/fundamentals/accessibility.md

 - `Hint`, of type `string`, which is similar to `Description`, but provides additional context such as the purpose of a control.
 For more information, see [Hint](#hint).
 - `HeadingLevel`, of type `SemanticHeadingLevel`, which enables an element to be marked as a heading to organize the UI and make it easier to navigate.
 For more information, see [Heading levels](#heading-levels).

-These attached properties set native accessibility values so that a screen reader can speak about the element. <!-- For more information about attached properties, see [Attached properties]().-->
+These attached properties set platform accessibility values so that a screen reader can speak about the element. <!-- For more information about attached properties, see [Attached properties]().-->

 ### Description